 "My grandmother has dementia and is not able to live on her own.
 She wanders and gets lost.
 She now resides with family, but is becoming a burden and needs assistance."

 It is understandable and acceptable for families to feel like they cannot care for their loved ones with dementia on their own.
-That is when they may need guidance in knowing what to expect and selecting an excellent memory support program.
+That is when they may need guidance in knowing what their options are for outside resources.
 Download our free guide on Understanding Dementia to learn more.

-~ Siblings whose parents live in Forks Township in Easton PA
+~ Son whose mother lives in Forks Township in Easton, PA

 Here is one of our blog posts about what to look for when considering retirement living options.
 Many families have told us this post is a helpful reference for figuring out what they need.